CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 - Files are automatically renamed with PO prefixes
 - Example: `PO15262984_invoice.pdf`
-- All supported file types: PDF, MSG, DOCX, XLSX, TXT, JPG, PNG, ZIP, RAR, CSV, XML
+- All file types are supported by default (PDF, MSG, DOCX, XLSX, TXT, JPG, PNG, ZIP, RAR, CSV, XML)

 **If MSG processing was enabled:**